Should You Use Job Levels? Yes, but…!

 Companies may use additional criteria for job level advancement, including quota performance, years of experience, product training, sales training and sales certification.
 Years of experience are cumulative—reflecting total years of experience.
 Product training, sales training and sales certification are examples of additional proficiency criteria.

-Job Level Challenges
+Job Leveling Challenges

 The utility of job levels as a pay program is self-apparent: It offers competitive pay levels as sales professionals grow their selling competencies.
 However, job levels present numerous challenges.

-• Administrative Challenge.
-Defining and maintaining job level definitions and target pay ranges requires ongoing diligence by compensation professionals.
+- Administrative Challenge: Defining and maintaining job level definitions and target pay ranges requires ongoing diligence by compensation professionals.
 Expect changes in customer coverage models.
 Expect changes in seller job duties.
 Each change will require corresponding updates to the job level program.

-• Market Competitive and Internal Equity Challenge.
-Job grade slotting and pay ranges require regular monitoring to remain both market competitive and internally equitable.
+- Market Competitive and Internal Equity Challenge: Job grade slotting and pay ranges require regular monitoring to remain both market competitive and internally equitable.

-• Promotion Creep Challenge.
-With available pay levels awaiting sellers, pressure to promote employees to the next level increases.
+- Promotion Creep Challenge: With available pay levels awaiting sellers, pressure to promote employees to the next level increases.
 Promotion creep induces excessive and unwarranted promotions.
 Similar pressure occurs with experienced hires.
 The hiring manager may lobby for higher level assignment to secure the new talent.
 Further investigation will ensure the sales team is meeting management’s DEI (diversity, equity and inclusion) objectives, too.

-• Other Program Dependency Challenge.
-The job level program depends on other programs to work effectively, such as job slotting, pay range calculations, quota system, performance appraisal program, job level definitions, and level advancement criteria.
+- Other Program Dependency Challenge: The job level program depends on other programs to work effectively, such as job slotting, pay range calculations, quota system, performance appraisal program, job level definitions and level advancement criteria.

-• Geographic Challenge.
-In some instances, the pay program requires geographic adjustments for both high labor cost areas versus low labor cost areas.
+- Geographic Challenge: In some instances, the pay program requires geographic adjustments for both high labor cost areas versus low labor cost areas.
 If necessary, compensation management will need to provide geographic pay ranges and rules for pay adjustments as personnel move among locations.

 Each of these challenges exist, but with strong administrative practices, governance oversight and audit procedures, job levels can operate successfully to retain and grow sales talent.